calvinmetcalf/hmac-stream/readme.md

 - chunk size is treated as additional authenticated data, so an hmac (using the iv) is generated and emitted followed by the chunk size
 - the iv is incremented by 1
 - for each chunk of data
+    - generate and emit header which is
+        - 1 byte which represents whether it is the end or not
+        - 4 bytes which represents the chunk length
-    - generate and emit hmac
+    - generate and emit hmac for header plus chunk
     - emit data
     - increment iv by 1
 - for the last chunk of data
+  - generate header with first byte set to 1
-  - generate the hmac with hmac(data + end tag)
+  - generate the hmac with hmac(header + data + end tag)
   - emit hmac then data
   - fill the iv and the end tag with zeros